johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Emergency Flight by Reference to Instruments - Four Fundamentals.md

 cssclass: lesson
 tags: ppl, lesson
 ---
-## Emergency Flight by Reference to Instruments - Four Fundamentals

 ### Objective
 Develop knowledge and skills required for emergency flight by reference to instruments.